platypusmuerte/atlasdefaults/README.md

 Runs the app

 ## Config and Source Files
-Create a data dir in app root, and add a config.json file, and any source files as explained in help.
+Create a data dir in app root, and add a config.json file, and any source files as explained in help. (if not already present)